tushark88/travel-reopening/public/data/IT_international.md

 - Andorra, Principality of Monaco;
 - Republic of San Marino and Vatican City State.

+As of July 7, 2020, flights arriving from Bangladesh have been [suspended](https://www.garda.com/crisis24/news-alerts/357501/italy-flights-from-bangladesh-suspended-following-imported-covid-19-cases-july-7-update-34).

 For visa and quarantine requirements, please refer below.

 #### Outbound Travel: Who can travel out of Italy?